Appendix B — Linkage process

 B.2.4 Linkage Outputs: Pseudonymised bridging file

 NHS England produced a pseudonymised bridging file consisting of all aPMRs in the DfE-supplied linkage dataset and their linked TPI (excluding those removed due to the presence of a NHS National Data Opt-Out).
-All aPMRs that were not matched after Linkage Stage 2, or which related to a participant with a NHS National Data Opt-Out, were included in this file but did not have an assigned TPI.
+All aPMRs that were not matched after Linkage Stage 2, or which related to a participant with a NHS National Data Opt-Out, were omitted from this file.